mo0z/carlywm/README.md

 Modes
 -----

+*carlywm* supports a few different tiling/floating modes that I found useful.

+The classic *Vertical Stack*:

+The not-so-classic-but-obligatory *Horizontal Stack*:

+*Columns*:

+*Full Screen*:

+*Floating*:

+*Mixed floating/tiling*:

 Configuration
 -------------

 There's a very basic file, **config.h**, where you can configure things like whether there are gaps or not, or the increment in which windows resize.
+You'll have to recompile after making changes, of course.

 Screenshots
 -----------